September 2021 to April 2022 (Elders Weaving in the Woods – Samhain to Equinox)

 From the popularity of the woodland Chi Gong, she is now teaching at the Pear Tree.
 She started one day a week (Monday) and now does 2 days, Friday as well because Monday is full.

-Finding roles – like the journal girls, tea serving and clearing away, chair stacking, cushion stacking – community has been built and taking responsibility for space.
+Like the journal girls, tea serving and clearing away, chair stacking, cushion stacking – community has been built and taking responsibility for space.

 Woodland work skills